惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 The Chinese and Canadian embassies in Seoul did not immediately respond to requests for comment.

-This is not the first time a critic of the Chinese government has fled to South Korea.
+It is not the first time a critic of the Chinese government has fled to South Korea.

-In August 2023, Kwon Pyong, an ethnic Korean Chinese dissident who said he feared for his safety, fled China on a jet ski and traveled hundreds of miles by sea, trailing barrels of fuel behind him before washing up on South Korea’s coast, where he was detained and charged with entering the country illegally.
+In August 2023, Kwon Pyong, an ethnic Korean Chinese dissident who said he feared for his safety, fled China on a jet ski and traveled hundreds of miles by sea, trailing barrels of fuel behind him before he washed up on South Korea’s coast, where he was detained and charged with entering the country illegally.

-Stella Kim reported from Seoul, and Jay Ganglani from Hong Kong.
+Stella Kim reported from Seoul and Jay Ganglani from Hong Kong.